 Forward Lunge is an exaggerated upper body slide.
 Instead of moving forward a couple of inches, your upper body moves four or more inches toward the target, and ahead of your lower body.

-This upper body movement causes a steep downswing that decreases power output, gives you higher than wanted trajectory, and excessive backspin on the golf ball.
+This upper-body movement causes a steep downswing that decreases power output, gives you higher than wanted trajectory, and excessive backspin on the golf ball.

-The physical causes are lack hip mobility & rotation, glute & core weakness, ankle mobility limitation and possible lack of lower body strength.
+The physical causes are lack of hip mobility & rotation, glute & core weakness, ankle mobility limitation and possible lack of lower body strength.